ABATE of Iowa Freedom Rally headliners announced

 ABATE of Iowa has announced the headliners for its annual Freedom Rally this summer.

-Hard rock group Sevendust, country superstar Eddie Montgomery of Montgomery Gentry and the country hick-hop duo Moonshine Bandits will perform at the 37th annual event on July 1-3 at Freedom Park, 2507 160th Ave., in Algona, event organizers announced Monday evening.
+Hard rock group Sevendust, country star Eddie Montgomery of Montgomery Gentry and the country hick-hop duo Moonshine Bandits will perform at the 37th annual event on July 1-3 at Freedom Park, 2507 160th Ave., in Algona, event organizers announced this week.
 An additional headliner has yet to be announced.

 Other artists scheduled to perform at the event include Royal Bliss, Austin Meade, Jammer, The Ice Breakers, Diablo Sammich, 303 Band, Deja Blue, Mr. Sinister and Saucy Jack.